-Devices that can be used to communicate test content or share answers are not allowed in the test site.
-You may not bring electronics of any kind with you on test day.
+Devices that can be used to document or communicate test content or answers are not allowed at the test site.
+You may not bring electronics of any kind other than approved calculators with you on test day (an exception may apply for medically required devices).
 If, however, you forget to leave a device at home, you'll be instructed to turn off all electronic devices and give cell phones and wearable technology to the staff in your testing room before the test begins.
 Be sure to turn off your phone and/or watch alarm, if you have one or both.
-Test sites are serious about security and quiet, so prohibited devices must be turned off and stored in your bag on the side of the room away from the testing area.

-If your device makes noise or you are seen with it at any time, including during breaks, you will be dismissed immediately, your scores will be canceled, and the device may be collected and its contents inspected.
-The College Board is not responsible for loss of or damage to personal items, including electronic devices, while you're in the test site.
+If your device makes noise (even if collected by the proctor), you will get a warning and be told to turn it off.
+However, if you are seen with it at any time, including during breaks, you will be dismissed immediately, your scores will be canceled, and the device may be kept and its contents inspected.
+College Board is not responsible for loss of or damage to personal items, including electronic devices, while you're at the test site.

-The College Board regularly bolsters its security efforts in order to protect the integrity of the test and ensure a fair SAT administration.
-From time to time, the College Board, Educational Testing Service (ETS), and its testing staff may employ enhanced security measures, such as the use of metal detecting wands to detect mobile phones and other electronic devices.
+College Board regularly bolsters its security efforts in order to protect the integrity of the test and ensure a fair SAT administration.
+From time to time, College Board, Educational Testing Service (ETS), and its testing staff may employ enhanced security measures, such as the use of metal detecting wands to detect mobile phones and other electronic devices.
 Test takers should be prepared to undergo these security measures to ensure a fair testing environment.